laurentmuller/fpdf2/README.md

 Alternatively, you can add the requirement `"laurentmuller/fpdf2":"^2.0"` to your `composer.json` file and run `composer update`.
 This could be useful when the installation of FPDF2 is not compatible with some currently installed dependencies.
-Anyway, the previous option is the preferred way, since composer can pick the best requirement constraint for you.
+Anyway, the previous option is the preferred way, since the composer can pick the best requirement constraint for you.

 ## Basic Usage